hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/242__Praveen_R._Bhat.md

 > Even if what you are saying is correct, it just means that the same hetu is used in both the prakriyAs, that's all.

-​PRB>>>​ ​hetu is the prakriyA​.
+PRB>>> hetu is the prakriyA.
 DSV needs no example other than dream.
 SDV should do without it.
 And I will restate myself here, even if it be a correction, by saying that dream example in SDV is possible only to show the hetu as adhiShThAnatva of oneself not dRShyatva.
 However, it never